 The Government have been clear: we do not accept the results of the fraudulent presidential elections in Belarus.
-We have strongly condemned the shocking scenes of violence by the authorities in Belarus towards peaceful protestors and the targeting of journalists, including representatives of the BBC.
+We have strongly condemned the shocking scenes of violence by the authorities in Belarus towards peaceful protesters and the targeting of journalists, including representatives of the BBC.
 I have raised these concerns with the Foreign Minister of Belarus, and in my statements to the Organisation for Security and Co-operation in Europe on 28 August and to the UN Security Council on 4 September.
 The Belarusian authorities must be held to account, and we are calling for an independent investigation through the OSCE.
 We support sanctions, and there must be dialogue between the people of Belarus and the authorities.

-My constituents in Kirkcaldy and Cowdenbeath do not view the suspension of military training to Belarusian forces as a cause for celebration.
+My constituents in Kirkcaldy and Cowdenbeath do not view the suspension of military training for Belarusian forces as a cause for celebration.
 That the UK was supporting the last dictator in Europe does not square with the UK’s espoused role as a beacon of hope.
 Between 2018 and ’20, UK armed forces provided training to 17 of the 30 countries where the FCO is particularly concerned about human rights issues.
 Will the Minister urgently provide me with comprehensive detail on the specific training provided to the Belarusian armed forces and full details of police and military training being provided to Turkey, Bahrain and the Philippines?

 With specific regard to Belarus, the hon.
-Gentleman raises a very important point around defence co-operation.
+Gentleman raises a very important point about defence co-operation.
 The UK shares a co-operative relationship with the Belarusian armed forces, including mutual learning, winter survival training, language tuition and peacekeeping, but in the light of recent events we have suspended all defence engagement with Belarus.

 There are protesters outside Parliament today trying to draw attention to the situation in Belarus.
 I hope that the Minister will find time to pop out to meet them, as it is really important that we talk to members of the diaspora community here.
-The EU is currently drawing up a list of Belarusian officials who they will make subject to asset freezes and travel bans.
+The EU is currently drawing up a list of Belarusian officials whom they will make subject to asset freezes and travel bans.
 Is the UK looking to do likewise, and if not, why not?

 As the Minister said, two BBC journalists have had their accreditation revoked in Belarus, and we have also seen entire shutdowns of the internet in that country to stop citizens both reporting on what is happening in their country and finding out information for themselves.
 Does she agree that this is completely intolerable and a violation of the rights of citizens of that country?
-What representations have we made to the Government of Belarus that they should stop these internet shutdowns and removals of accreditations for BBC journalists?
+What representations have we made to the Government of Belarus that they should stop these internet shutdowns and removals of accreditations from BBC journalists?

 I am grateful to my hon.
 Friend for raising this with me today.
 The Belarusian authorities have indeed blocked internet access for the entire country on several occasions.
 I have made clear through my statements at the OSCE and the UN that the democratic values and rights of the Belarusian people, including freedom of expression and media freedoms such as access to information, must be respected, and those who violate them must be held accountable.